RahilRehan/banco/README.md

   - Interface is used for Token based authentication
   - So, you can easily replace Paseto with JWT
 - Github Actions is used as Pipeline
+- Docker and docker compose setup
+- Pushing latest images to digital oceans private registery on push

 ## SETUP